abrac/abrac/README.md

 I'm also a GNU/Linux enthusiast.
 I hope to help make computers and software more accessible to the underpriveleged.

-I'm currently doing my Master's Degree in Stellenboch University.
+I'm currently doing my Post-Doctorate in Stellenboch University.
 Please contact me if you would like to collaborate or find out more about my research.

 ✉️ E-mail: `<24540460 + 3><at>sun.ac.za` (Compute the sum.)